pmatigakis/Huginn/docs/source/Starting the simulator.rst

     huginn_start.py --aircraft Rascal

 By default the simulator will start paused.
-The fdm data and controls interfaces will use udp ports 10300 and 10301 respectively.
-The simulator control server will run on port 10500 and the web interface will run at port 5000.
+The fdm data and controls interfaces will use tcp port 10300 and udp port 10301 respectively.
+The simulator web interface will run at port 8090.

-The simulator can be controlled with the *huginn_cli.py* script.
+The simulator can be controlled with the *huginn_control.py* script.

 .. code-block:: bash

     # resume the simulation
-    huginn_cli.py control resume
+    huginn_control.py resume

     # pause the simulator
-    huginn_cli.py control pause
+    huginn_control.py pause

     # reset the simulator
-    huginn_cli.py control reset
+    huginn_control.py reset